How to Start Mpesa Business in Kenya

 How Much Do I Need to Start Mpesa Business in Kenya?

-The cost of starting an Mpesa shop in Kenya depends on if you are starting a standard outlet or a sub-dealer store.
+The cost of starting an Mpesa shop in Kenya depends on whether you are starting a standard outlet or a sub-dealer store.

 For Standard Outlet